qulle/ping-monitor/README.md

 # Ping Monitor

+## About
-PowerShell script to ping a list of servers and log faults to Kibana/Logstash
+PowerShell script to ping a list of servers and log faults to Kibana/Logstash.

+The full script is displayed below.
 ```powershell
 $env = @{
     test = "https://001.localhost:1234";